Azure/azure-quickstart-templates/e-shop-website-with-ilb-ase/README.md

 To experience this sample, you should prepare two domain names:

 1. Internal domain name: used by the App Service Environment.
 For example `contoso-internal.com`.
-2. External domain name: used to internet access Web Apps.
+2. External domain name: used for internet access to the Web Apps.
 For example `contoso.com`.

 And you should have the permissions to configure them.
 We will add several A records and CNAME records later.